Northrop Grumman MQ-8C Fire Scout: Design and development

-On 3 May 2010, Northrop Grumman announced plans to fly a Bell 407 helicopter modified with autonomous controls from the MQ-8B.
+In May 2010, Northrop Grumman announced plans to fly a Bell 407 helicopter modified with autonomous controls from the MQ-8B.
 Named Fire-X, it was to demonstrate an unmanned cargo resupply capability to the US Navy.
-The unmanned Fire-X completed its first flight at Yuma Proving Ground in Arizona on 20 December 2010.
-On 23 April 2012, Northrop Grumman received a $262.3 million contract from the Navy to build the newly designated MQ-8C Fire Scout; the work included two developmental aircraft and six low-rate production aircraft initially.
-The Navy wants 28 MQ-8Cs for naval special operations forces.
+In December 2010, the unmanned Fire-X completed its first flight at Yuma Proving Ground in Arizona.
+In April 2012, Northrop Grumman received a $262.3 million contract from the Navy to build the newly designated MQ-8C Fire Scout.
+The work included two developmental aircraft and six low-rate production aircraft initially.
+The Navy wanted 28 MQ-8Cs for naval special operations forces.

 In March 2013, the Navy incorporated the Rolls-Royce 250-C47E engine into the MQ-8C for a 5 percent increase in hot and high power, 2 percent reduced fuel consumption, 8 percent increase in rated takeoff power, and better reliability.
-The Bell 407-based MQ-8C has an endurance of 12 hours, a range of 150 nmi, and a payload capacity of about 318 kg; it has twice the endurance and three times the payload as the MQ-8B.
+The Bell 407-based MQ-8C has an endurance of 12 hours, a range of 150 nmi, and a payload capacity of about 318 kg.
+It has twice the endurance and three times the payload as the MQ-8B.

 In early July 2013, Northrop Grumman delivered the first MQ-8C to the Navy.
 Ground testing was done to ensure that the systems worked properly and communicated with the ground control station prior to conducting the first flight.
 The MQ-8C shares software, avionics, payloads, and ship ancillary equipment with the MQ-8B.
 The MQ-8C was expected to fly in early October 2013, and be deployed in late 2014.
 The APKWS II was to be added to the C-model sometime after 2016, but ship integration issues and limited magazine space put the effort on hold, and it was eventually discarded.

-On 24 September 2013, the MQ-8C Fire-X delivered to the Navy turned on its engines for 10 minutes in preparation for first flight.
-A second MQ-8C was to be delivered on 30 September.
+In September 2013, the MQ-8C Fire-X delivered to the Navy turned on its engines for 10 minutes in preparation for first flight.
 First flight was scheduled for early to mid-October, although the exact date was not determined, as such tests are often delayed by minor system problems.
-The MQ-8C flight test regime is to last six months.
+The MQ-8C flight test regime was for six months.